› Business Loans › Credit Card Factoring

 Though you receive a lump sum you must pay back, credit card factoring is technically not categorized as a “loan” or even “debt.”
 Instead, it is referred to as a “cash advance.”
 This becomes more confusing when people use the term credit card processing loan.

-This is primarily because you are selling the company a portion of your future sales rather than taking out a loan.
+This is primarily because you are selling the company a portion of your future credit card purchase rather than taking out a loan.
 In other words, you are receiving an advance of cash that you will eventually earn on your own.

 You can technically use the funds in any way you like.
 The intended purpose of the funds will likely have no impact on your application.
 However, specific initiatives and investments can lower your rates and minimize the effect on cash flow.